clemance0507/airbnb-clone-project/README.md

 Identifying design properties—such as color styles, typography, spacing, and component behavior—from a mockup is critical for turning a visual design into a functional, user-friendly product.
 Here's why:

-**- Enhanced Communication**: Mockups serve as a visual bridge between designers and stakeholders, facilitating clear communication of the design vision and intended user experience.
+- **Enhanced Communication**: Mockups serve as a visual bridge between designers and stakeholders, facilitating clear communication of the design vision and intended user experience.

-**- Early Problem Identification**: By simulating the look and feel of the final product, mockups allow for the early detection of usability issues, design flaws, and inconsistencies in the interface or user flow.
+- **Early Problem Identification**: By simulating the look and feel of the final product, mockups allow for the early detection of usability issues, design flaws, and inconsistencies in the interface or user flow.

-**- Informed Decision Making**: The feedback gathered from mockups helps designers make informed decisions about design choices, such as layout, color palettes, typography, and overall aesthetics.
+- **Informed Decision Making**: The feedback gathered from mockups helps designers make informed decisions about design choices, such as layout, color palettes, typography, and overall aesthetics.

-**- Cost and Time Efficiency**: Identifying and addressing design issues early on through mockups prevents costly rework and delays during the development phase.
+- **Cost and Time Efficiency**: Identifying and addressing design issues early on through mockups prevents costly rework and delays during the development phase.

-**- Client and Stakeholder Buy-in**: Realistic mockups can be powerful tools for presenting design concepts to clients and stakeholders, building confidence and securing their support for the project.
+- **Client and Stakeholder Buy-in**: Realistic mockups can be powerful tools for presenting design concepts to clients and stakeholders, building confidence and securing their support for the project.

-**- Iterative Design Process**: Mockups support an iterative design approach, allowing designers to refine and improve the design based on feedback and testing results.
+- **Iterative Design Process**: Mockups support an iterative design approach, allowing designers to refine and improve the design based on feedback and testing results.

-**- Project Roles and Responsibilities**
+**Project Roles and Responsibilities**

 | Role                    | Responsibilities                                                              |
 |--------------------     |-------------------------------------------------------------------------------|